 Documentation of transfers/corrections must contain a justification for the transfer and an explanation of how the error occurred and why the expenditure was not correctly charged the first time.
-The PI or his/her designee must sign all correction forms.
+The PI or their designee must sign all correction forms.
 DHHS specifies that an explanation stating “to correct error” or “to transfer to correct project” is neither sufficient nor satisfactory.
-DHHS also requires the documentation for the adjusting/correcting entries to be readily available at the time of audit.
+DHHS also requires the documentation for the adjusting or correcting entries to be readily available at the time of the audit.

 A federal awarding agency may restrict the transfer of funds among direct cost categories or programs, functions and activities for awards in which the federal share of the project exceeds $100,000 and the cumulative amount of such transfers exceeds or is expected to exceed 10 percent of the total budget as last approved by the federal awarding agency.